SimonOriginal/Fedora-Post-Install-Automation/README.md

 5. Installing GNOME Tweaks and the extension management application.
 6. Enabling "Minimize" or "Maximize" buttons.
 7. Installing necessary applications such as Heroic Games Launcher, Steam, Discord, Telegram, and others.
-8. Installing GNOME extensions (optional) - The user will be prompted to choose the extensions to install by entering their numbers separated by spaces.
-Enter 0 to continue without installing any extensions.

 **Localization:** The script supports English and Ukrainian languages.
 The default language is English.